RYRY1002/NewProjectTemplate-old/README.md

 * `Rain`
   - Adds a basic rain effect
   - Used in `surface_material`, `blend_material_2` and `blend_material_3`
+* `StoreHeightInNormal`
+  - Appends the height map to the normal map.
 * `StretchingFix`
   - Applys a fix for stretched textures
   - Used in `surface_material`, `decal_material`, `decal_material_stain`, `blend_material_2` and `blend_material_3`